micro-os-plus/build-helper-xpack/README.md

 ### Add as a Git submodule

+If, for any reason, xpm/npm are not available, it is always possible to manually copy the relevant files into the target project.
+However, this will need extra maintenance to keep the project up to date.

+A more convenient
-Besides manually copying the relevant files to the target project, which will later require extra maintenance efforts to keep the project up to date, a more convenient solution is to link the entire project as a **Git submodule**, for example below an `xpacks` folder:
+solution is to link the entire project as a **Git submodule**, for example below an `xpacks` folder: